 The Riddagshausen Abbey, which is today in a suburb of Braunschweig, was founded in 1145 by Cistercian monks and was an imperial abbey when the Reformation began.
 The Reformation was first introduced in 1542, but already in 1547 it was recatholicized.
 In 1568 the Reformation was permanently introduced and an abbey school was founded there.

-Prince Henry V of Brunswick-Wolfenbüttel was the last Catholic ruler in Northern Germany and an important ally of the Emperor.
+By this time Prince Henry V of Brunswick-Wolfenbüttel was the last Catholic ruler in Northern Germany and an important ally of the Emperor.
 In 1538 he became one of the leaders of the Catholic League, the counterpart of the Schmalkaldic League.
-Due to his conflicts with Braunschweig and Goslar the Schmalkaldic League captured the Principality of Brunswick-Wolfenbüttel, imprisoned Henry V and introduced the Reformation.
-After the Battle of Mühlberg in 1547 Henry V was able to return to Wolfenbüttel and promptly started the recatholisation.
-Only Braunschweig was able to remain Lutheran.
+Due to the mentioned conflicts with Braunschweig and Goslar the Schmalkaldic League captured the Principality of Brunswick-Wolfenbüttel, imprisoned Henry V and introduced the Reformation.
+After the Battle of Mühlberg in 1547 Henry V was able to return to Wolfenbüttel and promptly started the recatholisation, although Braunschweig was able to remain Lutheran.
 In 1552 Henry V was also finally able to end the conflict with Goslar and gain control over the Mines at Rammelsberg.
 During the Battle of Sievershausen his two eldest sons were killed and his third son, Julius, became entitled to inherit.

 |Wolfenbüttel Castle - Residence of Henry V|

-After Henry V died in 1568, his third son, although lightly physically handicapped and considered to be unable to govern, became one of the most important Princes of Brunswick-Wolfenbüttel.
-Already two months after his accession to power he introduced the Reformation to the principality.
+After Henry V had died in 1568, Julius, although lightly physically handicapped and considered to be unable to govern, became the new Prince of Brunswick-Wolfenbüttel and went on to become one of the most important rulers of the principality.
+Already two months after his accession to power he introduced the Reformation to the whole principality.
 When Julius died in 1589 he left a well-ordered and financially sound principality for his son.

 In 1576 Julius founded in Helmstedt the first Protestant university of the northern Holy Roman Empire and the first university of the Principality of Brunswick-Wolfenbüttel.
 It soon became one of the largest universities in Germany.

 Henry Julius, the son of Julius, built another important site of the Reformation in Lower Saxony between 1608 and 1624, the Marienkirche in Wolfenbüttel.
-It is said to be the first new constructed monumental church of the Protestantism.
+It is said to be the first new constructed monumental church of the Protestantism in the World.